asimtarapathak/NOS_Desktop_app/README.md

 # NOS_Desktop_app Running
 This is a Simple and Easy GUI based Desktop App for Nepal Online School.
 This is build in JavaFx.
 Its open source and free to use.
-For running it you must have Java Installed on you device along with JavaFx.

 Due to some error i had to zip the files and upload by splitting.
 But don't worry i am writing these steps to run the file without any error.